- Interim Dean; Professor of Anthropology, History, and International Affairs

 Historical anthropology, government and bureaucracy, humanitarianism, citizenship, colonialism, policing and security.
 Regional focus: Middle East.

-Ilana Feldman is Vice Dean at the Elliott School of International Affairs and Professor of Anthropology, History, and International Affairs at George Washington University.
+Ilana Feldman is Interim Dean at the Elliott School of International Affairs and Professor of Anthropology, History, and International Affairs at George Washington University.
 Her research has focused on the Palestinian experience, both inside and outside of historic Palestine, examining practices of government, humanitarianism, policing, displacement, and citizenship.
 She is the author of Governing Gaza: Bureaucracy, Authority, and the Work of Rule, 1917-67 (2008), Police Encounters: Security and Surveillance in Gaza under Egyptian Rule (2015), Life Lived in Relief: Humanitarian Predicaments and Palestinian Refugee Politics (2018); and co-editor (with Miriam Ticktin) of In the Name of Humanity: The Government of Threat and Care (2010).

 Ph.D., University of Michigan